Login | Register | Subscribe to the GG RSS Feed

 While traveling solo stretches you in amazing ways, it can be nice to hang out with your girlfriends too.
 But choose wisely.

 @ingridschiller@ingridschillerIngrid (@ingridschiller) learned the hard way that friendship does not equal well-matched travel partner.
 Here's what she said on Twitter: "Traveling with a friend & a friend of hers that I never met before & she was a totally different traveler than the two of us.
-Had I know what she was like, I would have preferred to travel alone.
+Had I known what she was like, I would have preferred to travel alone.
 While backpacking Europe, she brought 3 duffle bags filled with brushes, hairspays, tons of magazines.
 Her bags broke.
 She didn't want to experience the local culture, food, not willing to explore."

 Packing for a tripPacking for a tripTraveling solo takes courage and I'm always amazed when I meet women who would never consider it.
-Fear is their GPS and they can't imagine just traveling for the sake of travel.
+Fear is their GPS and they can't imagine traveling for the sake of travel.
 I've had more than my share of botched travel days, most of them due to my own carelessness.
-But I've also had travel days that I make all those botched ones minor annoyances in comparison.
+But I've also had amazing travel days that make all those botched ones minor annoyances in comparison.

 How do you travel?
 Solo, in a group or in pairs?
 Got any travel mistakes - and the lessons you learned from - to help other travelers?
 We'd love to hear them.